whiteashes/OpenCV_BusinessCard/README.md

 <h2>Behaviour</h2>

 A webapp made with Flask python framework.
 It converts a .jpg business card into a JSON parsed file with infos like: name, surname, company and mail.
 OpenCV is used for grayscaling and optimize images before PyTesseract processing.
-The latter lib is used to extract texts from images with OCR technique.
+The latter lib is used to extract texts with OCR technique.

 <h2>Running</h2>